carlynlee/strava_stuff/README.md

-# Aviation Stuff based on tutorial for Node, Express, MongoDB
+# Strava Stuff

-A simple project for aviation data showing how to get Node, Express and Jade up and running, connected to MongoDB, and reading from / writing to the database.
-[Visit the tutorial online](http://cwbuecheler.com/web/tutorials/2013/node-express-mongo/).
+A simple project to play around with data retreived from Strava API

 ## Quickstart